GDD 2

 #5 / 3 / Driving into a tree for 100 times crashes game / C / Find root cause for the crash

 You should test the player experience, the usability, and QA (alias bugs).
+Make sure to list at least 10-15 helpful issues.

 QA Strategy